Apochromatic (APO) Lenses in Binoculars

 Both achromatic and apochromatic lenses often contain at least one element that uses a special low-dispersion glass.
 For more take a look at my complete guide to Extra Low Dispersion Glass (ED Glass).

-Achieving an outstanding BBR score of 83%, they got a 9/10 for both the optical components they use and for their overall image quality.
+Achieving an outstanding BBR score of 92%, they got a perfect 10/10 for optical components, optical stats and image quality.

-There is no doubt in my eyes that the series of Snypex Knight D-ED binoculars really is up there with the very best, yet cost far less than many European bran equivalents.
+There is no doubt in my eyes that the series of Vortex Razor binoculars really is up there with the very best.

 Main Details: